M66B/XPrivacyLua/XPRIVACY.md

 	* ~~prevent links from opening in the browser~~ not privacy related
 	* ~~return fake browser user agent string~~
 		* ~~*Mozilla/5.0 (Linux; U; Android; en-us) AppleWebKit/999+ (KHTML, like Gecko) Safari/999.9*~~ tracking related

+The browser is a user choice, so the browser could/should provide different user agent string and preventing opening malicious links.